databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/40-stage/index.md

 - A named stage can be internal or external:

-    - Internal stages store data files in the object storage you specify in `databend-query.toml`.
+    - Internal stages store data files in the storage backend you specify in `databend-query.toml`.
     - When you create an external stage with the command [CREATE STAGE](01-ddl-create-stage.md), you specify the stage location in the command.

 ## Managing Stages